Carpet Chameleon Care Guide

 However, heat rocks or other heating elements under the cage or at the bottom of the cage are not recommended because they can cause burns in your chameleon.

 You must provide your Carpet Chameleon with 12 hours of UVB rays.
 This spectrum (290-320 nm) can be provided by special light bulbs or natural unfiltered sunlight.

 Remember to replace these bulbs every six months or based on the manufacturer’s recommendations.

-Without this spectrum, chameleons are unable to properly utilize calcium inside their body, regardless of how much they ingest and might get a condition called metabolic bone disease, or secondary nutritional hyperparathyroidism.
+Without this spectrum, chameleons cannot properly utilize calcium inside their body, regardless of how much they ingest and might get a condition called metabolic bone disease or secondary nutritional hyperparathyroidism.

 Carpet Chameleons need a high humidity level.
 Thus, it’s best to aim for between 60 and 85 percent.